maxolidean/NoRepo/README.md

 # NoRepo : { Not Only a Repository Pattern Implemantation }

-- A very thin library to easily implement the repo pattern with minimal code.
+- A very thin library to easily implement the repo pattern with minimal code for no-sql databases
 - Includes an implementation for Azure DocumentDb.
 - Supports partitioned collections